With a little planning and the right plants, you can become a wildlife gardener.

 Planting on your nature strip

 You need a Nature Strip Renovation Permit to do works on your nature strip, such as planting, mulching or landscaping.
+Find out more about planting on nature strips.

 You don't need a permit to maintain, mow or plant grass on your nature strip.